Crimes Against Content Makers in The Digital Age

 This is copyright infringement – you can see clear signs of a copyright infringement case being handled when you see a Youtube video removed from the page by the owner.

-There has been an ongoing debate about whether bloggers could be considered as journalists in this digital and...
+The debate about whether bloggers can be considered journalists continues in this digital age.
+Modern technology allows anyone...
 Read more

 Plagiarism In The Digital Realm